isan26/blitz-core/README.md

 1. Import the Blitz main function
 1. Import your component Pool
-1. Import you behaviour Pool
+1. Import your actions Pool
 1. Import your demo.json file
-1. Pass your component pool and behaviour pool to the Blitz function and assign the result to a constant (will return a function).
+1. Pass your component pool and actions pool to the Blitz function and assign the result to a constant (will return a function).
-1. Pass you config file to this function and print the results.
+1. Pass your config file to this function and print the results.

 See the following code for reference.

 ```
 import Blitz from '@blitzui/core';
 import components from './components';
-import behaviours from './behaviours';
+import actions from './actions';
 import demo from './demo';

-const blitz = Blitz(components, behaviours);
+const blitz = Blitz(components, actions);

 function App() {
   return (